BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 > **WARNING:** Don’t use a VPS for a bitcoin wallet with significant real funds; see http://blog.thestateofme.com/2012/03/03/lessons-to-be-learned-from-the-linode-bitcoin-incident/ .
 It is  very nice to be able experiment with real bitcoin transactions on a live node without tying up a self-hosted server on a local network.
 I’ve also found it useful to be able to use an iPhone or iPad to communicate via SSH to my VPS to do some simple bitcoin tasks.
 But a higher level of safety is required for significant funds.

-If you want to instead have a script do the setup for you, specifically at linode.com, read the parallel HOWTO file, [2.2: Setting up a Bitcoin-Core VPS with StackScript](./2_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).
+If you want to instead have a script do the setup for you, specifically at linode.com, read the parallel HOWTO file, [§2.2: Setting up a Bitcoin-Core VPS with StackScript](./2_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).

-If you already have a Bitcoin node running, instead read the next HOWTO file, [3.0: Playing with bitcoin-cli](3_0_Playing_with_Bitcoin-CLI.md).
+If you already have a Bitcoin node running, instead read the next HOWTO file, [Chapter 3: Understanding Your Bitcoin Setup](3_0_Understanding_Your_Bitcoin_Setup.md).

 ## Choosing Your Bitcoin Setup